 - Place the manifold on the superstructure side plate and secure with the capscrews, lockwashers and flatwashers.
-Torque the capscrews see Fasteners and Torque Values (pg 1- 12). - Connect the hydraulic lines to the valves as tagged during removal. - Connect the electrical connectors to the valve as tagged during removal.
+Torque the capscrews see Fasteners and Torque Values, page 1-12. - Connect the hydraulic lines to the valves as tagged during removal. - Connect the electrical connectors to the valve as tagged during removal.